Mindspace-Fontys/mindspace-fontys.github.io/docs/research/languages/index.md

 - **Ease of Use:** The ease of use of a programming language is an important factor to consider when selecting a programming language.
 It indicates the level of effort required to learn the language and develop applications in it.

+- **Type Safety (frontend):** For frontend development, type safety is an important factor to consider when selecting a programming language.
+It indicates the level of support that the language has for static typing, which can help to catch bugs and errors at compile time.

 - **Performance:** The performance of a programming language is an important factor to consider when selecting a programming language.
 It indicates how efficiently the eventual software will run.

 - **Scalability (backend):** The scalability of a programming language is an important factor to consider when selecting a programming language.
 It indicates how well the language can be used to develop large applications.